lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 loses its last life counter, it is burned (see [Retainers and Combat, sec.
 6.4.7](#647-retainers-and-combat)).

+Ⓡ If a retainer which requires a Discipline to be employed is brought into play by a means other than "Employ Retainer", treat it as if it were brought into play with the basic version of the Discipline.

+Ⓡ Any reference to the employing vampire should be a reference to the employing minion, unless the retainer's ability clearly only applies to a vampire (i.e., unless the ability affects blood, disciplines, clan, sect, capacity, titles, or votes).

 #### 6.1.5.
 Recruit Ally (+1 stealth)

 Allies are action cards that become minions in their own right, capable of